balajiiyer/samosa/docs/source/index.rst

 Samosa
 ========

-Samosa helps you building leaderboards for various fitness devices.
+Samosa helps you build leaderboards for various fitness devices, allowing you to compete with your friends.

 Currently it supports: